-The option usexmlbcs will enforce the boundary conditions specified in the input xml file which can be interpreted in a Fourier sense as smoothing the original coefficients using a low pass filter of the form
+The option usexmlbcs will enforce the boundary conditions specified in the input xml file.

-The option helmsmoothing=L will perform a Helmholtz smoothing projection of the form and so L is the length scale below which the coefficients values are halved or more.
+The option helmsmoothing=L will perform a Helmholtz smoothing projection of the form which can be interpreted in a Fourier sense as smoothing the original coefficients using a low pass filter of the form and so L is the length scale below which the coefficients values are halved or more.
 Since this form of the Helmholtz operator is not possitive definite, currently a direct solver is necessary and so this smoother is mainly of use in two-dimensions.